"Earth Called The Comet" - A Night Orbiting Johnny Marr

 "Johnny likes to move around here a bit, so your stuff might get kicked over."
 Fair play.

 To have the lead guitarist ripping solos mere inches from your face in the front row is something quite special.
-When the guitarist is Johnny Marr - he of Smiths and now solo fame - it is something otherworldly.
+When the guitarist is Johnny Marr, he of The Smiths and now solo fame, it is something otherworldly.

 Marr took to the stage with the cocksure calm and finesse of a pilot on his thousandth flight.
 Three albums deep into a mid-career solo resurgence starting in 2013, he now commands crowds as comfortably as he does his own creative past.